Vernon Ah Kee, Kaurna Language Ephemeral Public Art Project, 2018

 Jeffrey Smart, Near Knossos, 1973

-Location: Jeffrey Smart Building foyer, University of South Australia, City West Campus.
+Location: Jeffrey Smart Building foyer, UniSA, City West Campus.

 Near Knossos is a superb example of Jeffrey Smart’s contribution to Australian painting.
 In this distilled urban composition, an isolated figure looks out from within an imposing architectural structure set against a brooding sky, to survey the hustle below.
 As is typical of Smart’s work, there is a sense of beauty despite the unprepossessing subject matter.
 The artist once said, ‘Anything, I can find anything beautiful.
 But always it’s the light I think.
 I don’t think it’s the object itself.